Yr Eifl: The three peaks

 Garn Ganol, the central summit, is the highest point on Llŷn, with an ancient cairn, and a trig point.

 Across the pass "Bwlch yr Eifl", and overlooking the sea, is Garn Fôr, the northern summit.
 Garn Fôr is also known as Mynydd y Gwaith.
 It has a microwave radio relay station on it, as well as cairns and granite quarries (which produced the material for the curling event at the 2006 Winter Olympics), and a cliff face dropping to the Irish Sea at Trwyn y Gorlech.

 The third summit, Tre'r Ceiri, on the south-eastern side, is the location of an Iron Age hillfort.
 Its name means "settlement of the giants", from cewri, plural of cawr, giant.
 It is regarded as one of the best examples of a prehistoric hillfort in Europe.
 A path leads to the summit.

 Surroundings

 Routes lead onto the hill from the nearby villages of Llithfaen to the south, Llanaelhaearn to the east and Trefor to the north.
 On the western slopes of Yr Eifl, beneath Graig Ddu (a cliff on the western slope of Garn Ganol), a small valley leads down to the sea.
-This is Nant Gwrtheyrn ("Vortigern's Valley"), a valley with no public roads, with a former quarry village, which is now home to a Welsh language teaching centre.
+This is Nant Gwrtheyrn ("Vortigern's valley"), a valley with access via a private road, with a former quarry village, which is now home to a Welsh language teaching centre, which is a popular tourist attraction too.

 Another quarry, Trefor granite quarry, can be found to the north of Garn Ganol.